shashankkmciv18/Self-Driving-Car/P9 Simulation/README.md

 * Waypoint updater was coded in C++ too while I was struggling with server's performance issue.
 * Used [YOLO](https://github.com/pjreddie/darknet/wiki/YOLO:-Real-Time-Object-Detection) for object detection.
 * Used LeNet for traffic light classification

+## Key Points
+* I had used ros kinetic for this project on Linus 18.04
+* Earlier i tried to use my own model for both object Detection and Traffic light Classification, but that did not worked.</br>
+Then Used YOLO and LeNet(recommended) for the same, which gave me pretty good results</br>
+* Other package list can be found in ros/install-ubuntu.sh file

 ## Furture Improvement